jessestimpson/stimpson-io/priv/posts/2025/05-19-testing-impl-details-can-make-refactoring-easier-sometimes.md

 Honestly, I've burned myself with attempted mocks enough times that I don't really reach for them anymore.
 Maybe it's a skill issue, but they tend to cause me more problems than offer solutions.
 And in this instance, doing implementation detail testing with a mock would mean that the mock itself requires some type of aggregation via side-effect to assert upon later.
 This doesn't sound compelling to me, but perhaps there is a way.
 I've found more success in setting up proper sandboxes and doing small-scale integration testing.
-Of course this isn't always possible, so it has to be a game-time decision.
+Of course this isn't always possible, so it's always a game-time decision.

 ### Benchmarking

-Benchmarking is a powerful tool for measuring the performance of your code, but it can be
+Benchmarking is a powerful tool for measuring the performance of your code, but I find that it can be

 1. expensive
 2. time-consuming